PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/ABUserTests.md

 sort: 6
 ---

-# User Testing
+# A/B User Tests
 Today we will dive deeper into user feedback and user testing.
 How do we really know what works and what doesn't?
 This is one of the most difficult topic in UX-design and all the more within HCAI.
 How do we know what results from what?
 How do we isolate a given factor an pinpoint it as the cause for a given functionality?

 Then we are going to take our new knowledge; as well as the feedback on your design collected last datalab, and apply it to our design to create a new vertical slice for our wireframe prototype!

 ## Learning Objectives:
 After this module, you'll be able to:
-1. create rewarding user feedback;
+1. create and conduct various user tests in UX;
-2. create and conduct various user tests in UX;
+2. understand the basic principles of A/B testing
-3. create and deploy a digital vertical slice of your wireframe prototype.
+3. design an A/B test
-4. conduct and understand a/b testing
+4. deploy a vertical slice for your wireframe prototype for a user test

 Table of contents:
 1. User Testing: 2 hours